Padding-kk-bit state machine

 First of all, observe that there’s a need to check whether the bytes received in one state machine are the same as those in the other.
 Also, corresponding sequential order of these bytes should be checked.
 The identifier register \(\mathtt{r8Id}\) is added in both states machines for the very reason.
 In addition, each byte should have the same value in \(\mathtt{connected}\) register.
 Hence, the following Plookup is added in the Padding-KK state machine,

-The Padding-KK state machine has the \(\{\mathtt{hash_i}\}\) registers while the Padding-KK-Bit state machine has the \(\{\mathtt{sOut_i}\}\) registers, which must be related at some point during the execution.
+The Padding-KK state machine has the \(\{\mathtt{hash_i}\}\) registers while the Padding-KK-Bit state machine has the \(\{\mathtt{sOut_i}\}\) registers, which must be related to some point during the execution.
 Yet, up this point, the order of the hashes has not been checked in any way.
 Hence, as previously done, an \(\mathtt{sOutId}\) register is added in both machines in order to identify each of these hashes.

 In particular, \(\mathtt{sOutId}\) is an increasing sequence of integers which increases by one at each processed block.
 That is, in the Padding-KK state machine, \(\mathtt{sOutId}\) increases by one in each block of \(136\) rows, whilst in the Padding-KK-Bit state machine, it increases by one in each block of \(1993\) rows.
 This is because a single block of \(136\) rows in the Padding-KK SM corresponds to a single block of \(1993\) rows in the Padding-KK-Bit SM.